 What Are African Waist Beads Made Of?

 African waist beads are made of glass beads on a string or thread.
 They come in different colors, shapes, and sizes.
 Apart from the beads, crystals, stones, and charms link African women to their cultures.
-In some African cultures like Asante and Krobo, women wear bells waist beads once they reach puberty.
+In some African cultures like Asante and Krobo, women wear bells and waist beads once they reach puberty.

 What Materials Do I Need To Make Waist Beads?